MohamedAYasin/linear_regression_model/README.md

 - python run predict.py
 - The model will be saved as a .joblib file

+Also if you want to see the full requrements of this summative, see the above requiremenets.txt file or click on this [Requirements](https://github.com/MohamedAYasin/linear_regression_model/blob/2d3356a4321de59e5ba8488dc7af5d71cdc5479f/requirements.txt)

 ## Set up and Installation

 After setting up the Backend, run fastapi run dev main to take you to a local host.